 The Megawheels S1 scooter has a handlebar that is adjustable in height.
 This isn’t too common for electric scooters.
 It does help with broadening its audience now that tall and short people.
 For example, adults and teens, can both ride the same scooter without feeling weird.

 The ride is smooth enough for the money you have to pay and the concealed front shock does help a little in reducing bumps from the 5.5” solid rubber tires.

 Most other scooters come with a headlight, but the Megawheels S1 only have a tail light.
 Therefore, I suggest you purchase one of these cheap LED-lights and mount it on top of the handlebar to increase your visibility during the darker hours of the day.

 Going up the hills of my neighborhood wasn’t as fun as riding on the flat surface.
 I had to help it up the steeper hills and I could feel the juice run lower and lower while going up a long 8-degree hill.
 But still, at this price, there is no scooter that handles inclines well.
 If you are going to ride a lot of hills you’d be better off paying 3-5 times as much.

 When battery level falls below 50% I could feel it slowing down pretty dramatically.
 The acceleration also suffered a lot at lower battery levels, at around 1 bar it was barely fun anymore.

-For this price I think it provides an excellent ride for those looking to get around campus, getting to work just a few miles away, and as a last mile solution.
+For this price, I think it provides a decent ride for those looking to get around campus, getting to work just a few miles away, or as a last mile solution.
 I can see a teenager get a lot more out of it looking from a weight perspective.
-I thought it was a fun ride even though I weigh 176 lbs and it did get me around fairly easy as long as there were no major inclines.
+I thought it was a fun ride even though I weigh 176 lbs and it did get me around fairly easy as long as there were no inclines.